Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 Best.
 Birthday.
 Present.
 EVER!

-I love creative work and now I’m finally able to add “words” to my repertoire as a creator.
+I am so grateful that I can finally add “words” to my repertoire as a creative professional.

-I created my new personal brand website in April, which was launched in May.
-I wrote a case study on how I built it from scratch in 3 weeks.
+I went from always hating writing content on the websites I’ve built, to wanting to create this personal brand website in April — which I launched on 1st May.
+I even wrote a case study detailing how I built it from scratch in 3 weeks.

 “Follow your blisters, because in your blisters you’ll find your bliss.” — Joseph Campbell